akeneo/pim-docs/manipulate_pim_data/rule/general_information_on_rule_format.rst

     .. warning::

        When using measurement attributes, their value will be converted to the default measurement unit defined for the attribute.
-       For instance, given a `Length` attribute with a 'CENTIMETER' default unit, and its value for the product is 1 INCH, the value will be converted to 2.54 (1 inch = 2.54 cm)
+       For instance, a `Length` attribute can have a 'CENTIMETER' default unit and yet its value for the product is 1 INCH.
+In that case, the value will be converted to 2.54 (1 inch = 2.54 cm).

     .. warning::